ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig36.png)

-The worker has to save the envelope (which is all the parts up to and including the empty message frame) and then it can do what’s needed with the data part.
-Note that a REP socket would do this automatically, but we’re using the REQ-ROUTER pattern so that we can get proper load balancing.
+The worker has to save the envelope (which is all the parts up to and including the empty message frame) and then it can do what's needed with the data part.
+Note that a REP socket would do this automatically, but we're using the REQ-ROUTER pattern so that we can get proper load balancing.

 On the return path, the messages are the same as when they come in, i.e., the backend socket gives the broker a message in five parts, and the broker sends the frontend socket a message in three parts, and the client gets a message in one part.

-Now let’s look at the load balancing algorithm.
+Now let's look at the load balancing algorithm.
 It requires that both clients and workers use REQ sockets, and that workers correctly store and replay the envelope on messages they get.
 The algorithm is:

 - Create a pollset that always polls the backend, and polls the frontend only if there are one or more workers available.
 - Poll for activity with infinite timeout.